wikimedia/eventgate/README.md

 - name bikeshedding, probably won't use 'Eventbus' name.
 - security review of AJV
 - close() method for Eventbus.
-- Use options{} for  constructor param instead of positional params.
-Will make it easier to instantiate custom classes.
 - convert to async/await instead of promises?
 - what do do about kafka errors and error event production?
 - set defaults on conf after loading if not set